-Heathy Homes is Alaska Heat Smart’s newest program, one that will facilitate the remediation of at least 90 lower income Juneau family homes between July 2022 and December 2025 or when funding runs out.
+Heathy Homes is Alaska Heat Smart’s newest program, one that will facilitate the remediation of at least 90 lower income Juneau family homes between early winter 2022 and December 2025 or when funding runs out.
 If you and your family qualify for our Healthy Homes program, you may be able to save money, keep your home warmer and drier, and eliminate a variety of household hazards that may be effecting both your family’s health and your wallet’s.

 Our Healthy Homes program may address the following:

 - Reduce dependence and exposure to fossil fuels, carbon monoxide, and reduce the risk of fuel spills and contamination